Summary | How to set it up | Acknowledgments | Support

 1. Download the application bundle here.
 It is enclosed in a 13 MB ZIP file.
 Extract it and move it from the Downloads folder to any other place on your hard disk.
 Launch it once so that macOS will request the permissons it needs.
 The first time you launch it, it will display a warning that you need to add a ROM file, and SheepShaver will not start.
 Close the warning message and follow the next steps.

 2. Get a copy of a New World Mac PPC ROM.
 See the setup guide at E-Maculation for advice on how to find one.
 (Or you can go directly to the Redundant Robot web site and find the file indicated as "best for SheepShaver".)
-The ROM file that you find will probably be named something like "newworldrom"; make certain to rename the ROM file is named Mac OS ROM (use this exact string; no extension) and drop the ROM file onto the SheepShaver Wrapper.
+The ROM file that you find will probably be named something like "newworldrom"; make certain to rename the ROM file Mac OS ROM (use this exact string; no extension) and drop the ROM file onto the SheepShaver Wrapper.
 A message from the SheepShaver Wrapper will tell you that the file was copied to the correct location.
 If you get an error message, make sure that you are using the correct file with the correct name (remember: no extension - check the Get Info window to make sure).

 3. Prepare an installation-disk image for installing Mac OS 8.5 through 9.0.4.
-The step that follows this one (step 4) requires you to have a copy of an OS 8.5 through 9.0.4 installation CD, either on CD or on a disk image.
-(Note: Under OS X 10.8 or later, you must use a disk image, not an actual CD, only an image made from a CD.)
+The step that follows this one (step 4) requires you to have a copy of an OS 8.5 through 9.0.4 installation CD on a disk image.
+(You cannot use an actual CD, only an image made from a CD.)
 The installation CD image must be one that was made from a retail CD, not one that came with a specific machine.
 Note that when installing, you should not try to format or initialize the virtual hard disk; it is already formatted, and contains some Apple-supplied updates for OS 8.6 and 9.0.4 in a disk image file in a folder named "OS Updaters".
-Some of these are US-English versions; other versions may be downloadable from the international downloads page on Apple's web site.
+Some of these are US-English versions; other versions may be found through a web search.

-(Note: When installing OS 9, when you reach the menu that lets you specify which parts of the OS you want to install, click Options and turn off the option to "Update Apple Hard Disk Drivers"; for reasons that I don't understand, the OS installation may stall when this option is on.
-When booting from an OS 8.5 CD or CD image, hold down the shift key to turn extensions off, or else the CD or CD image may not boot; this is not required with an 8.6 CD.)
+(Important note: When installing OS 9, when you reach the menu that lets you specify which parts of the OS you want to install, click Options and turn off the option to "Update Apple Hard Disk Drivers"; for reasons that I don't understand, the OS installation will stall when this option is on.
+When booting from an OS 8.5 CD image, hold down the shift key to turn extensions off, or else the CD image may not boot; this is not required with OS 8.6.)

-4. Study the configuration guide at E-Maculation.
+5. Study the configuration guide at E-Maculation.
 The Configuration Guide includes absolutely essential information about using the "classic" Mac OS in SheepShaver.
 If something goes wrong, and you have not studied that guide, then you have only yourself to blame.
 However, ignore everything you read on that site about the location of the preferences files.
 Instead, read the next item, below.

-The virtual hard disk in the system is a 512MB disk.
-If that is not large
+The virtual hard disk in the system is a 4GB disk.
+If that does not provide

-enough for your purposes, create a second, larger disk, using the procedures
+enough disk space for your purposes, create a second disk, using the procedures

-Please do not ask me to help you set up the Mac OS or use any applications.
+Please do not ask me to help you set up the "classic" Mac OS or advise you about any applications.
 Please ask for support in the E-Maculation support forum for SheepShaver.
 If you want to get in touch with me about the AppleScript in the SheepShaver Wrapper, then please visit this page.

 Edward Mendelson (em thirty-six [at] columbia [dot] edu, but with two initials and two numerals before the [at] sign, not spelled out as shown here).